dgMello/movie_trailer_website/README.md

 ## Instructions

-1. Download the code from
+1. Download the code from https://github.com/heisenfraud/movie_trailer_website
+2. Unzip the files to your computer to the desired folder.
+3. Open entertainment_center.py to view the website and create an HTML file.
+4. Used the created HTML file to open the website after the first time.

+## Contributions

+fresh_tomatoes.py from udacity/ud036_StarterCode

+## Author

+Doug Mello

+## Version
+1.0